A flexible incubator hub to support life science innovationย

 The design approach

-Wellbeing led design realises scalable office and laboratory space, accommodating user’s adapting needs, while fostering team-based knowledge exchange with communal space promoting casual collaboration.
+Wellbeing led design realises scalable office and laboratory space with communal space to promote informal collaboration.

 Science is visible through glazed laboratory doors and internal windows, allowing natural light to penetrate all spaces while sightlines are carefully positioned to protect intellectual property.